 NOTE: If you can verify a fresh air environment, it is not necessary to use a zero air calibration cylinder to set the zero reading.
-Go to the next section, "Setting the Zero Reading."
+Perform Step 1 and then proceed to the next section, "Setting the Zero Reading".

 - 1. Connect the calibration kit sample tubing to the fitting on the gas collection bag. - 2.
 Connect the sample tubing from the gas collection bag to the inlet line at or near the INLET fitting.